honzukka/package-explorer/README.md

 )
 ```

-* Package names are unique, so they can serve as good hash map keys (at least when working with single files).
-Hash maps in general are great for fast element access which is what we need when the user navigates between packages and when computing **reverse dependencies**.
+* Hash maps are great for fast element access which is what we need when the user navigates between packages and when computing **reverse dependencies**.
 The ES6 [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object can also be sorted which is useful for displaying packages in **alphabetical order**.
+As for keys, package names can be used because they are unique (at least as long as we're working with single files).

 * Dependencies are stored in a nested array because it makes them easier to render in groups which contain alternate dependencies.